Voyage of the Unicorn: Plot

 They take the skull back to the ship.
 On the way back to Faerie Isle, Skotos' ship catches up to them.
 During the battle, the troll's main mast is destroyed and the Unicorn gets away, but only to sail into forbidden waters.
-Dr. Aisling believes there is more they need to do, and that they should go ashore the Ziggurat temple in the middle of the waters.
-Dr. Aisling begins to examine the references to snakes and shields, and realizes that they are in a reflection of the temple of the Gorgon Medusa.
+Alan believes there is more they need to do, and that they should go ashore to the Ziggurat temple in the middle of the waters.
+Alan begins to examine the references to snakes and shields, and realizes that they are in a reflection of the temple of the Gorgon Medusa.
 The doors to the Ziggurat close, and the gorgon approaches.
 She encourages them to open their eyes and forget the pain of losing their mother as they turn to stone, something that affects Miranda strongly.
-Dr. Aisling uses his lens to see how beautiful Medusa is.
+Alan uses his lens to see how beautiful Medusa is.
 She lets them go in exchange for the lens.
 Cassie realizes how alone the gorgon is and offers to have her come with them.
 Hiding her face under a cloak, she accepts.
 As they leave, they are beset by the sphinx who demands Cassie answers her riddle.
 After she does, they welcome her to come with them, but she refuses.

-Dr. Aisling turns the lens into a pair of glasses so Medusa can look at people without turning them to stone.
+Alan turns the lens into a pair of glasses so Medusa can look at people without turning them to stone.
 Both quickly begin to develop feelings for each other.
 The trolls attack once more, this time boarding the ship.
-Part one ends and Part two begins with Dr. Aisling beset by trolls at the ships prow, about to go overboard.
+Part One ends and Part Two begins with Alan beset by trolls at the ships prow, about to go overboard.
 Skotos chases the girls into the ship, where he finds the dragon skull.
-As the trolls retreat, they damage the part of the ship that can take them home.
+As the trolls retreat, they damage the Wunterlabe, the part of the ship that can take them home.
 One troll attacks, and Medusa tries to turn it to stone, but accidentally hits Malachi instead.

 Skotos returns home with the dragon skull and unites the troll clans, but cannot summon its power because the skull was stolen.
 They begin to prepare for war against the faeries with help from Oberon.
-Meanwhile, the Unicorn floats for days, stranded while they try to fix Malachi's condition, as only he knows how to fix the part of the ship that can take them home.
-Medusa has heard of the College of Magical Knowledge, which they find in a great book in the library.
+Meanwhile, the Unicorn floats for days, stranded while they try to fix Malachi's condition, as only he knows how to fix the Wunterlabe.
+Alan attempts magic spells, largely unsuccessful.
+Medusa suggests asking the College of Magical Knowledge, which they find inside a great book in the library.
 The professor inside the book advises them to find unicorn tears, which can turn stone back to flesh.
 To convince the unicorn to help them, they need a princess and a silver apple from a tree guarded by an ogre.